smartdevicelink/sdl_evolution/proposals/NNNN-Adding-Audible-Status-Notification.md

 ## Introduction

-Currenlty, there is no way to independently notify the Audible status to applications that output audio such as SDL Media.
+Currently, there is no way to independently notify the Audible status to applications that output audio such as SDL Media.
 This proposal suggests adding `OnAudibleStatus` as a new API so that the status of Audible can be notified.